ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 - Tokens in the dead address and in LP do NOT receive reflections

 ## Staking (1%)
-- Earns ~165% more APY vs holders
+- Earns ~165% more APY vs holding
 - One stake per wallet
 - Stake any amount
 - No time commitment
 - Unstaking costs 1% of principal which is immediately sent to all other stakers
+- Unstake any amount
 - Claimable tokens remain in the contract until claimed, then sent to wallet and earn reflections, and can then be added to the stake and also locked
 - Users maintain custody of staked tokens